Assistance for using BankID

 If you have entered the wrong password too many times, yor BankID will be suspended.
 Then, you need to contact your bank in order to reopen it.

-Test your BankIDYour BankID is typically valid for two years.
+Your BankID is typically valid for two years.
 As the expiration date approaches, you will be prompted to renew your BankID when you log in.

 If you haven't used BankID for two years, it expires, and you must create a new BankID.